joycesim/joycesim.github.io/GroupVision/index.md

 Everyone is different and so is their academic experience.
 This document is meant to be a guide that is accompanied by ongoing conversations between Joyce and yourself/your peers about your progress and goals.

-If something is not addressed below, or if you’re not sure about something, please ask!
+If something is not addressed below, or if you’re not sure about something, please ask.

 A nice mentoring compact to consider: https://www.coakerlab.org/mentoring-compact--postdoctoral.html